top

 Arizona CBD with less than 0.3% THC is legal in Arizona.
 Medications may be administered by licensed nurses, certified assisted living managers, and trained caregivers.
 So, while CBD is legal, specific residences may have policies against its use.
 Check with the residence for its policy on CBD.
 Facilities in Arizona with “directed care services” likewise require medications to be administered by licensed nurses, certified assisted living managers, and trained caregivers.
 Check with the residence for its policy on CBD.

 Arkansas CBD with less than 0.3% THC is legal in Arkansas.
-Staff may assist administration of medications but, depending on the level of care needed, might not be permitted to administer medications themselves.
 Assisted living residents, therefore, should be permitted to use CBD, but residents with special health needs should check the community’s policy on CBD.
+Staff may assist administration of medications, but that may depend on the level of care needed by the patient.
 Alzheimer’s Special Care Units for residents with Alzheimer’s or dementia in Arkansas require individual support plans, and staff must be trained in the administration of medications.
 While CBD is legal in Arkansas, check with the residence for its policy on CBD.

 California CBD is legal in California and assisted living residents are permitted to self-administer medications.
 The use of CBD should therefore be permitted.
 Residents with Alzheimer’s and dementia who need help administering medication by a trained healthcare professional should check with the residence for their policy on CBD.